This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 We last visited The Axe on a Sunday afternoon and the place was heaving.
 The outdoor beer garden at The Axe was rammed so we opted to have a seat at the bar and watch as a steady procession of Sunday roasts streamed out the kitchen.
 Popular with all ages, The Axe is a popular pub with locals and craft beer connoisseurs – enjoy!

-4. Church Road, Stoke Newington
+4. Church Street, Stoke Newington

-The best way to visit Church Road is to walk the length and breadth of it first, visiting all the independent book shops, gift stores and craft shops before opting on a bar or cafe to sit in.
+The best way to visit Church Street is to walk the length and breadth of it first, visiting all the independent book shops, gift stores and craft shops before opting on a bar or cafe to sit in.

-The great thing about Church Road is that is has a real neighbourhood feel and local community spirit vibe to it, as people catch-up over coffees or proudly stroll along with their cockapoo or chow-chow on show (cute dog central).
+The great thing about Church Street is that is has a real neighbourhood feel and local community spirit vibe to it, as people catch-up over coffees or proudly stroll along with their cockapoo or chow-chow on show (cute dog central).